weyert/bun-opentelemetry/README.md

 Also it uses the Google Cloud Platform detector

-The following issues exists in the reproduction
+The issues exists in the reproduction are listed below.

+You can run the repro with the following command:

+- Prometheus enabled: `ENABLE_PROMETHEUS=true npm run dev`
+- Prometheus enabled in Node.js: `ENABLE_PROMETHEUS=true npm run dev:node`
+- Prometheus disabled: `ENABLE_PROMETHEUS=false npm run dev`
+- Prometheus disabled in Node.js: `ENABLE_PROMETHEUS=false npm run dev:node`

 ## gcp resource detector